Employee Turnover Rate: What Is It and Tips to Maintain a Healthy Employee Turnover Rate

 #1 Invest in Employee Career Development

-According to LinkedIn, 94% of employees feel their firm would keep them longer if it invested in their professional growth.
+According to LinkedIn, 94% of employees feel their firm would keep them longer if it invested in their professional growth..
 Employees in today’s economy recognize the need of keeping their skills fresh in order to stay competitive and advance up the corporate ladder.
 Employers may take advantage of their employees’ desire for growth by putting in place systems like mentorship programs and investing in further education.

 #2 Invest in Manager Training

-According to a 2019 survey, 57% of employees quit their jobs due to a strained relationship with their boss.
-Leadership skills, fortunately, can be learned.
+According to LinkedIn, 57% of employees quit their jobs due to a strained relationship with their managers.Leadership skills, fortunately, can be learned.
 Companies should consider management abilities in performance appraisals and provide training to executives of all levels, including first-time supervisors.

 #3 Appreciate Employee Contributions

 Everyone wants to feel appreciated, and this is especially true at work.
-In a poll conducted by the Society for Human Resource Management, 68% of HR professionals stated that recognition was vital for retention; nevertheless, many firms lack formal recognition programs.
+In a poll conducted by the Society for Human Resource Management, 68% of HR professionals stated that recognition was vital for retention; nevertheless, many firms lack formal recognition programs.According to SHRM, 46% of HR professionals rank employee experience as a top priority.
+A productive culture driven by positive employee experiences makes workers 68% less likely to consider leaving their jobs.

 Companies must encourage managers to acknowledge the efforts of their direct subordinates.